 More to Do

 Zipline and Challenge Course: An aerial adventure park, Lake Erie Canopy Tours, is located adjacent to the Lodge at Geneva-on-the-Lake.
-It is open weekends in May and daily Memorial Day weekend through October 31 (weather permitting).
+It is open seasonally, from May through October (weather permitting).
 Rates vary based on activity.
 Reservations can be made at (866) 601-1973.
 Walk-ins are welcome.
-Visit www.LakeErieCanopyTours.com to learn more.
+Visit www.LakeErieCanopyTours.com to check hours of operation and learn more.

 History & Natural Features